 - The student will be enrolled in a Structured PhD programme, associated with the School.

-- Each student is required to demonstrate in appropriate laboratory practicals as part of their funded scholarship(with no additional payment made).
+- Each student is required to demonstrate in appropriate laboratory practicals as part of their funded scholarship.
 Demonstrating hours and lab practicals are detailed and assigned by the SBBS Demonstrating Committee (maximum hours: 288 per annum) .